bAmrish/svg-play/README.md

 ### But...
 Why?
 As I was "looking into" (really going through some SVG documentation), I wanted to prototype something to understand it features.
 One thing led to another and this (whatever you decide to call it) was created.
-It turned out that my daughters liked to play with it (for reasons I cannot fathom), so though why not release this (monstrosity?) over to the world.
+It turned out that my daughters liked to play with it (for reasons I cannot fathom), so why not release this (monstrosity?) over to the world.
 What harm can it do?

 ### And...
 How?